Image : @tobi.koepplinger, 4th TNR

 |

-Smart Shelter introThe Torino-Nice Rally is run on a not-for-profit basis by Torino Nice Rally Ltd. We support a good cause in a small way - for each year's event as well as 'DIY' tourers on the route, cloth Torino-Nice Rally patches of the Monte Carlo Rally homage design (the logo at the base of the page) and rally cards are sold in aid of Smart Shelter Foundation.
+The Torino-Nice Rally is managed on a not-for-profit basis by Torino Nice Rally Ltd. We support a good cause in a small way - for each year's event as well as 'DIY' tourers on the route, cloth Torino-Nice Rally patches of the Monte Carlo Rally homage design (the logo at the base of the page) and rally cards are sold in aid of Smart Shelter Foundation.
 To get a patch and card, see the Contact page.
 For more information on how we support SSF see the Smart Shelter page.

 Poster artwork by Leigh John, based on pictures of the route.
 The poster started the creation of the website and the ride followed.
-Thanks to Komoot for supporting the 2021 event and SSF.
-Thanks to Northern.cc who've helped with getting the essential insurance Q resolved for the 6th TNR in 2022 - without that the rally event couldn't have continued.
-Thanks also to Cafe Du Cycliste in Nice for welcoming riders at the cafe as an unofficial finish point and to Max Leonard (@m_xl) for the introduction to Cafe du Cycliste.
+Thanks to Komoot for supporting SSF and adding value to the route cards.
+Thanks to Cafe Du Cycliste in Nice for supporting SSF with their 1% For The Planet initiative and welcoming riders at the cafe as an unofficial finish point.
+And thanks to Max Leonard (@m_xl) for the introduction to Cafe du Cycliste.
 Look up his books, they're of interest to anyone riding this route.
 Special thanks to Evanoui.cc, a French gravel and bikepacking website run by Cyril, a friend of the TNR from the very beginning.
-And last but certainly not least - many thanks to Sergio in Turin, our host and helper there without whom the TNR dinner there wouldn't happen.
+And last but certainly not least - many thanks to Sergio in Turin, our host and helper there without whom the TNR pre-event dinner wouldn't happen.
 Grazie Sergio : ) |